jschless/armymarkdown/README.md

 ## Features
 - Web server where you can create and download memos.
-- Spelling and grammar checker. (blocked by DODIN-A)
+- ~~Spelling and grammar checker, custom syntax highlighting and code editor.~~ (blocked by DODIN-A)
 - Include more obscure memo formats and features.
+- Upload list of files (if you have a bunch of command memos to generate, for example) and receive list of PDFs.

+### TODO
+- Migrate to AWS (save $$$, get actual on-demand pricing v.
+Heroku nonsense)
+- Add user database so organizational information will auto-fill (could use cookies or account login, maybe save previous documents...)
+- Optimize latex compilation so it doesn't take so dang long
+- Support tables (good luck)

 ## Army Markdown Template
-I arrived on the following markdown language design, where
+I arrived on the following markdown language design, where each document starts with the basic config signified by ALLCAPS_VARIABLE=example text.
+It's not particularly elegant, as it's sensitive to both whitespace and the unescape "=" delimiter.

+The memo is whatever follows the SUBJECT= parameter.
+Each paragraph is signified by a "-".
+It supports Github-like markdown for italicized, bolded, and highlighted text.

 ```
 ORGANIZATION_NAME=4th Engineer Battalion